sdsu-its/book-video-inventory/checkout.md

 ## Checking Out Items

-Now, either scan the inventory tags on all of the items you would like to take with you, or type their IDs into the ID field at the bottom of the page.
-As you add items, the shoot list on the left side will begin to be completed.
+Now, either scan the inventory tags on all of the items you would like to take with you, or type in their IDs into the ID field at the bottom of the page.
+As you add items, the shoot checklist on the left side will begin to be completed.
 If you need to remove an item from the checkout you can click the trash can icon to the right of the item you would like to remove, and both the item list, as well as the checklist will be updated to reflect the changes.
-You can enter comments for each item, which will be saved with the transaction, to make note of an item's condition.
+You can enter comments for each item, which will be saved with the transaction.
+Comments are useful to note the condition of an item.

 ![](/assets/Checkout-Items.png)